-44By reference effects, we refer to the concentration of loans in amounts that are easy to remember, typically numbers that are factors of ten or five.
+44By reference effects, we refer to the concentration of loans in amounts that are easy to remember, typically "round" numbers that are factors of five thousand.

-45The McCrary density test (McCrary, 2008) is the standard test of discontinuities in the conditional density of the forcing variable in regression discontinuity designs (Imbens and Lemieux, 2008).
+45Figure B.13 presents a similar test but breaks down phase 2 loans into first time and second time loans.
+46The McCrary density test (McCrary, 2008) is the standard test of discontinuities in the conditional density of the forcing variable in regression discontinuity designs (Imbens and Lemieux, 2008).